Detailed course offerings (Time Schedule) are available for

-NURS 580 Current Issues in Occupational and Environmental Medicine (2, max.
-12) Kaufman
+NURS 580 Current Issues in Occupational and Environmental Medicine (2/4, max.
+12)

 Interdisciplinary seminar on current and emerging topics in the practice of environmental and occupational health.
 Faculty- and student-led presentations with an interdisciplinary focus, including occupational hygiene, nursing, and medical issues.
-Prerequisite: environmental health graduate student, occupational health nursing student, or permission of instructor.
-Offered: jointly with ENV H 596; AWSp.
+Offered: jointly with ENV H 596; SpS.

 NURS 582 Culture, Society, and Genomics (3)

 Examines social and cultural issues of human genome sequencing and control of genetic expression.
 Attitudes and behaviors toward health, illness, and disability are studied using historical, contemporary, and cross-cultural case study material.
-Offered: jointly with ANTH 574/PHG 521.
+Offered: jointly with ANTH 574/PHG 521; Sp.